wpswings/woo-refund-and-exchange-lite/readme.txt

 == Upgrade Notice ==

-= 4.0.8 - Released on 22 November 2022 =
+= 4.0.9 - Released on 2 December 2022 =
+* Fix : Bug fixes [Security issue related to file traversal]
 * New : Latest WC and WP Compatibility
-* Fix : Security Issue Related To WP Scan
-* Fix : Issue Related Order Message Working Both For Admin and Customer